 Net assets, revenues, gains and losses are classified based on the existence or absence of donor restrictions.
 Net assets without donor restrictions are available for use in general operations and not subject to donor restrictions.
-The governing board has designated, from net assets without donor restrictions, net assets for a board-designated endowment, capital campaign and new initiatives.
+The governing board has designated, from net assets without donor restrictions, net assets for a board-designated endowment.